kellyrmilligan/hapi-react-redux/README.md

 server.connection()
 server.register(HapiReactRedux, (err) => {
   server.hapiReactRedux({
-    routes : clientRoutes,//routes for react router
-    layout : layout,//layout file, see more below configureStore,//should be a function that configures the redux store config : {//any app config you want passed to the client side app
+    routes : clientRoutes, // routes for react-router-config layout : layout, // layout file, see more below configureStore, // should be a function that configures the redux store config : { // any app config you want passed to the client side app, should be process.env values most likely :)
       value: '1234'
     },
-    assets : {//any assets you want to use in your layout file, styles and scripts shown below are arbitrary
+    assets : { // any assets you want to use in your layout file, styles and scripts shown below are arbitrary
       styles: {
       },
       scripts: {